 Compared to using only skins, the Minecraft Character Creator changes the actual model of the avatar.
 For example, instead of skins that depict hats and backpacks, the feature will allow these accessories to actually stick out.
 The option of using skins will not be replaced but will become even more potent in personalizing avatars when combined with the capabilities of the character creator.

 The Minecraft Character Creator is currently only accessible to beta testers on the Xbox One, Windows 10, and Android.
-However, once testing has concluded, the feature will roll out to all platforms, including the upcoming
+However, once testing has concluded, the feature will roll out to all platforms, including the upcoming Minecraft Earth.

 Minecraft Earth is an augmented reality mobile game for the iOS and Android that maps in-game elements over the real world.
 Players will be able to collect rewards through things called “tapables” that will appear in their smartphone’s camera, and they will also be able to play Adventures, which are mini-games linked to specific locations.
 Similar to the character creator, the free-to-play game is still in the beta stage.